kata-ai/kata-platform-docs/docs/concepts/session.md

 ## Context and Data

 Context is a flow specific information that lives only during the lifetime of a flow.
-It will erased when flow is closed.
+It will be cleared whenever the flow is closed.
 A session stores the context of every open flow.
 Data is a flow-agnostic persistent storage.
 It is accessible from every flow and doesn't have a lifetime.

 ## Linking Data